5 SEO, Digital Marketing and Social Media Strategies for Scaling Your Business

 - Digital marketing strategies leverage multiple channels—SEO, PPC advertising, email marketing, social media, and content marketing—in coordinated campaigns that maximize ROI.

-- A strategic approach ensures every marketing dollar directly contributes to revenue growth by eliminating wasted spend on untargeted or misaligned activities.
+- A documented strategy ensures every marketing dollar targets revenue growth.
+Strategic planning eliminates wasted spend on untargeted or misaligned activities.

 - Digital marketing typically refers to online campaigns that reach audiences across computers, phones, tablets, and connected devices where they spend their attention.